Economica’s Assessments: Information required to complete a loss of income (personal injury) assessment

 - Information concerning the plaintiff’s employment history.
 Specifically, we would like to know what jobs have been held, what the wages were with each employer, whether the plaintiff was part-time or full-time, the amount of overtime worked, and so forth.
 Also, we would like information regarding employer-provided fringe benefits (including pension).
 Of course, this information is most important for the job(s) held immediately before the time of the accident, and over the time period since the accident.

 - We would like information regarding what the plaintiff’s employment plans had been at the time of the accident.
 For example, were there plans to change jobs?
 Would the hours worked have increased or decreased?
 Were there any likely promotions in the future?
 Were there any plans for retirement?
 Any letters received from the plaintiff’s employer(s) relating to these issues would be useful.

 - Similarly, we would like information regarding what the plaintiff’s employment plans (if any) are now.

-- If available, please provide portions of Examinations for Discovery transcripts which deal with any of the above topics.
+- If available, please provide the Questioning transcripts, or excerpts that deal with any of the above topics.

 To summarise, we require any information which relates to what the plaintiff’s career path (and income potential) would likely have been if the accident had not occurred; and what it will likely be now, given that the accident has occurred.